ownlytics/mcptix/README.md

 }
 ```

 This configuration tells your AI assistant how to connect to the Epic Tracker MCP server.
 The path `./node_modules/epic-tracker/dist/mcp/index.js` points to the MCP server file in your project's node_modules directory.
+The `EPIC_TRACKER_DB_PATH` environment variable tells the MCP server where to find your database file.

+> **Note:** When you run `npx epic-tracker init`, Epic Tracker automatically creates this configuration file for you with the correct paths in `.epic-tracker/mcp-server-config.json`.

 ### 4. Start Using Epic Tracker with Your AI Assistant